MicrosoftDocs/azure-stack-docs/azure-stack/hci/deploy/deployment-azure-arc-gateway-configure-via-script.md

 #Install Arc registration script from PSGallery
 Install-Module AzsHCI.ARCinstaller

-#Define the subscription where you want to register your server as Arc device
+#Define the subscription where you want to register your machine as Arc device
 $Subscription = "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxx"

-#Define the resource group where you want to register your server as Arc device
+#Define the resource group where you want to register your machine as Arc device
 $RG = "yourresourcegroupname"

-#Define the tenant to use to register your server as Arc device
+#Define the tenant to use to register your machine as Arc device
 $Tenant = "xxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxx"

 #Define Proxy Server if necessary